 Knock on the court’s door

-If your child has been a victim of a sexual abuse, taking legal action makes the most sense.
+If your child has been a victim of sexual abuse, taking legal action makes the most sense.
 It will help you in obtaining compensation for the child's medical expenses, or psychological treatment such as therapy or counseling so they can recover emotionally and psychologically from their abuse.

 Contact a Child Abuse Lawyer Today

 Our team of child abuse lawyers in the Dallas-Fort Worth area in Texas, here at Samples Ames PLLC, can help you find justice in a child sexual abuse case.
-You have the right to ask the legally responsible party compensate your child for any psychological damages that have incurred from the abuse, and a lawsuit can bring public attention to the case and thereby serve to further remove the abuser from other children in their environment.
+You have the right to ask the legally responsible party to compensate your child for any psychological damages that have been incurred from the abuse, and a lawsuit can bring public attention to the case and thereby serve to further remove the abuser from other children in their environment.
 As a result, the abuser can be forced to take responsibility for their actions, and other children can be protected from future harm.